sjmikler/codingame-pro-mode/README.md

 * **Chrome**: works out of the box
 * **Brave**: works if API is enabled

-Synchronization requires File System Access API.
-Some browsers might require a manual activation of it.
+Synchronization requires the File System Access API.
+In some browser, it is not activated by default and needs a manual activation.
 To manually enable the API, go to: `chrome://flags/#file-system-access-api`.
 With the API disabled, the extension will still work, but won't offer the Synchronization functionality.

-You can read more about File System Access API: https://wicg.github.io/file-system-access.
+You can read more about the File System Access API: https://wicg.github.io/file-system-access.

 ## Troubleshooting